proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

-Matplotlib and cartopy introduce a bunch of classes with verbose names like `~matplotlib.ticker.MultipleLocator`, `~matplotlib.ticker.FormatStrFormatter`, and `~cartopy.crs.LambertAzimuthalEqualArea`.
-Since plotting code has a half life of about 30 seconds, typing out these extra class names and import statements can be a *major* drag.
+Matplotlib and cartopy define several classes with verbose names like `~matplotlib.ticker.MultipleLocator`, `~matplotlib.ticker.FormatStrFormatter`, and `~cartopy.crs.LambertAzimuthalEqualArea`.
+They also keep them out of the top-level package namespace.
+Under other circumstances this would be fine -- but since plotting code has a half life of about 30 seconds, typing out these extra class names and import statements can be a drag.

 Parts of the matplotlib API were actually designed with this in mind.
 `Backend classes <https://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`__,